Sydney gangland war: Background

-As the 1960s continued, more violent public murders continued to take place.
+Following Walker's murder, more violent public murders had continued to take place.
 In early hours of 10 February 1964, 54-year-old standover man and greyhound trainer Charles "Greyhound" Bourke was shot 20 times with a high-power rifle on the front lawn of his home in Randwick.
 Bourke was reportedly involved in a feud with Lenny McPherson over providing protection for a new illegal baccarat club, and was reported to be encroaching on McPherson's protection rackets in the Newtown area.

 Bourke's murder was followed by the murder of standover man Robert "Jacky" Steele on 26 November 1965.
 It was alleged that Steele was shot by Lenny McPherson after Steele called McPherson a "grass" after reading an article in the magazine Oz about McPherson, naming him as "fizzgig" (an informer).
 Steele spent a month in hospital before dying of his injuries.